 Tiramisu Mille Crepe

-The Tiramisu Mille Crepe certainly caught my eye the minute I went scrolling on their menu.
+The Tiramisu Mille Crepe certainly caught my eye the very minute I went scrolling on their menu.
 Firstly, it’s not quite a common flavour you’d typically see with Mille Crepe.
 Secondly, as you can see from the picture, it features a different texture with a layer of hand-whipped mascarpone sandwiched in between the Mille Crepe layers.
 It’s no doubt quite an intriguing creation and it tasted pretty fantastic too.
 In particular, I really enjoyed the blend of coffee and cocoa flavours.
 It tasted like an actual tiramisu but with a more layered texture and was thoroughly enjoyable.

 Vanilla Mille Crepe

-Here’s to the king of mille crepe cake flavour.
+Here’s to the king of Mille Crepe cake flavour.
 You can’t go wrong with sticking to a classic.
 It’s a classic for a reason and the flavours of this Vanilla Mille Crepe were very nice.
 I enjoyed the lightness of the vanilla cream.
 The flavours were simple but it’s no short of delight at every bite.

 Sea Salt Caramel Mille Crepe